Pinnacle-Quantum-Group/RLA/README.md

 	•	Wald, R. M. (1984).
 General Relativity.
 University of Chicago Press.
 	•	Wilson, K. G. (1971).
 Renormalization Group and Critical Phenomena.
 Phys.
 Rev. B, 4, 3174–3205.

-  Excellent — here’s the complete Appendix Section, written in the same GitHub-friendly Markdown + LaTeX inline format.
-You can save this as a separate file in your repo, e.g. Appendix_RecursiveLieAlgebras.md.
-It’s designed to seamlessly follow the main paper and preserve its citation and notation style.

-⸻

 Appendix — Formal Extensions of the Recursive Lie Algebra Framework